AnomalyInnovations/toolbeam-cli/README.md

 Notice that we are setting the the tool option `security`.
 You can read further about the other tool options [below](#tb-add-oprn-path-options).

-(Optionally, we'll edit the [spec](docs/examples/delete-movie.md) to tweak the appearance of the tool)
+(Optionally, we'll edit the [spec](docs/examples/delete-movie.md) to tweak the appearance of the tool.)

 Create the tool: